 - 1-3/4 pounds fresh peaches, peeled and sliced

 - In a large heavy saucepan, whisk eggs, 1 cup sugar and salt until blended; stir in milk.
-Cook over low heat, stirring constantly, until mixture is just thick enough to coat a spoon and a thermometer reads at least 160°.
+Cook over low heat until mixture is just thick enough to coat a spoon and a thermometer reads at least 160°, stirring constantly.
 Do not allow to boil.
 Remove from heat immediately.

 - Quickly transfer to a bowl; place bowl in a pan of ice water.
 Stir gently and occasionally for 2 minutes.
 Stir in sweetened condensed milk.
 Press plastic wrap onto surface of custard.
 Refrigerate several hours or overnight.

 - When ready to freeze, in a small bowl, mash peaches with remaining sugar; let stand 30 minutes.
 Pour custard into cylinder of ice cream freezer two-thirds full with custard, stirring in some of the peaches.
 Freeze according to manufacturers' directions.
-Yield: 3-3/4 quarts.
+Refrigerate remaining mixture until ready to freeze.